brookeneace/quiz/readme.md

 # Wine quiz

 ## Overview
 This is a quiz with 5 questions.
-The result gives the user a different type of wine based on the answers the user chose.
+The result gives the user a different type of wine based on the answers they chose.

 ## Installation
 In order to run this project, you'll need to have **npm, nodejs and monogodb** installed on your computer.